 10.2.
-This secrecy obligation will not apply insofar as the Processing Agent has given express permission to provide the information to third parties, if providing the information to third parties is logically necessary in view of the nature of the assignment given and the performance of this Processing Agreement, or if there is a legal obligation to provide the information to a third party.
+This secrecy obligation will not apply insofar as the Processing Agent has given its explicit consent to providing the information to third parties, if providing the information to third parties is logically necessary in view of the nature of the assignment given and the performance of this Processing Agreement, or if there is a legal obligation to provide the information to a third party.

 11.2.
 This audit will take place no more than once a year and will only take place if there is a concrete and well-founded suspicion of misuse of personal data by the Processor, and only after the Processor has requested similar reports from the Processor, assessed them and provided reasonable arguments to justify an audit initiated by the Processor.
 Such an audit will be justified if the similar reports available at the Processor do not provide any, or sufficient, evidence of the Processor's compliance with this Processor Agreement.

 11.3.
-This audit will take place two weeks after prior announcement by Processor, without using and inspecting any confidential data of Processor and without unnecessarily disrupting Processor's work processes.
+This audit shall take place two weeks after prior announcement by the Processing Owner, without using or inspecting any confidential data of the Processing Owner and without unnecessarily disrupting the work processes of the Processing Owner.

 11.4.
-Processor shall cooperate with the audit and provide all information reasonably relevant to the audit, including supporting data such as system logs, and employees as timely as possible and within a reasonable period, whereby a period of up to four weeks is reasonable unless an urgent interest dictates otherwise.
+Processor shall cooperate with the audit and make all information reasonably relevant for the audit, including supporting data such as system logs, and employees available as soon as possible and within a reasonable period, whereby a period of up to four weeks is reasonable unless an urgent interest dictates otherwise.

 11.5.
 The findings of the audit will be assessed by the Parties in mutual consultation and, as a result, may or may not be implemented by one or both Parties jointly.

 11.6.
-The reasonable costs of the audit shall be borne by the Respondent, it being understood that the costs of the third party to be hired shall always be borne by the Respondent.
+The reasonable costs of the audit shall be borne by the Controller, it being understood that the costs of the third party to be hired shall always be borne by the Controller.

 12.3.
-Processor is not liable for damages resulting from installed code, CRM systems or other software installed in the hosting account, server or other related service.
+Processor is not liable for damage that arises from installed code, CRM systems or other software installed in the hosting account, server or other related service.
 CRM systems include WordPress, Joomla, Prestashop, Magento or Drupal.

 12.4.
-For cloud services or additional services of which Processor does not do server or infrastructure management, but only acts as a reseller, facilitator or user, liability is excluded.
+Liability is excluded for cloud services or additional services of which Processor does not do any server or infrastructure management, but only acts as a reseller, facilitator or user.
 Cloud services include Microsoft Office 365 email, Google G Suite email, Dropbox, Boxcryptor and Acronis backup.
-Additional services include CloudFlare, SpamExperts, SSL Certificate Authorities, and Let's Encrypt.
+Additional services include CloudFlare, SpamExperts, SSL Certificate Authorities and Let's Encrypt.

 12.6.
-The exclusions and limitations referred to in this Article will lapse if and insofar as the damage is the result of intent or deliberate recklessness on the part of the Processor or its management.
+The exclusions and limitations referred to in this Article shall cease to apply if and insofar as the damage is the result of intent or deliberate recklessness on the part of the Processor or its management.

 12.8.
-Any claim for compensation by Processor against Processor that is not specified and explicitly reported will lapse by the mere lapse of twelve (12) months after the claim arises.
+Any claim for compensation by the Processing Party against the Processor that is not specified and explicitly reported will lapse by the mere lapse of twelve (12) months after the claim arises.

 13. Duration and termination

 13.2.
-This Processing Agreement has been entered into for the term specified in the main agreement between the Parties and, failing that, in any event for the duration of the collaboration.
+This Processing Agreement is entered into for the term specified in the main agreement between the Parties and, in the absence thereof, in any case for the duration of the cooperation.

 13.3.
-As soon as the Processor Agreement is terminated, for whatever reason and in whatever way, the Processor will - at the request of the Processing Party - delete and/or destroy all the personal data in its possession.
+As soon as the Processing Agreement is terminated, for whatever reason and in whatever way, the Processor will - at the request of the Processing Party - delete and/or destroy all the personal data present at the Processor.

 14. Applicable law and dispute resolution

 14.2.
-All disputes that may arise between the Parties in connection with the Processing Agreement will be submitted to the competent court in the district where the Processor has its registered office.
+All disputes that may arise between the Parties in connection with the Processing Agreement shall be submitted to the competent court in the district where the Processor has its registered office.

 Appendix 1: Specification of personal data and data subjects

-In the context of Article 1.1 of the Processing Agreement, the Processor will process the following (special) personal data, where applicable, on the instructions of the Processor:
+In the context of Article 1.1 of the Processing Agreement, the Processor will process the following (special) personal data on the instructions of the Processing Responsible Party, where applicable: